OSGeo/PROJ/docs/source/usage/environmentvars.rst

     Set the debug level of PROJ.
 The default debug level is zero, which results in no debug output when using PROJ.
 A number from 1-3, whit 3 being the most verbose setting.

+.. envvar:: PROJ_NETWORK

+    .. versionadded:: 7.0.0

+    If set to ON, enable the capability to use remote grids stored on CDN (Content Delivery Network) storage, when grids are not available locally.
+    Alternatively, the :c:func:`proj_context_set_enable_network` function can
+    be used.

+.. envvar:: PROJ_NETWORK_ENDPOINT

+    .. versionadded:: 7.0.0

+    Define the endpoint of the CDN storage.
+Normally defined through the proj.ini configuration file locale in :envvar:`PROJ_LIB`.
+    Alternatively, the :c:func:`proj_context_set_url_endpoint` function can
+    be used.